-The Graduate Assistants Employment (GAE) office, Office of Human Resources, 200 Donhowe Building, 319-15th Ave SE, Minneapolis, MN 55455, Phone: 612-624-7070 Fax: 612-625-9801, email: gaoinfo@umn.edu, web page: http://www1.umn.edu/ohr/gae/, certifies eligibility for resident tuition rates for both current and former graduate assistants and their families, as well as eligibility for payroll deduction of tuition and fees for those holding current appointments as graduate assistants.
+The Graduate Assistants Office (GAO), Office of Human Resources, 170 Donhowe Building, 319-15th Ave SE, Minneapolis, MN 55455, Phone: 612-624-7070 Fax: 612-625-9801, email: gaoinfo@gold.tc.umn.edu, web page, www: http://www1.umn.edu/ohr/gao/, certifies eligibility for resident tuition rates for both current and former graduate assistants and their families, as well as eligibility for payroll deduction of tuition and fees for those holding current appointments as graduate assistants.
 Certification for current students is part of the regular procedure for processing graduate assistant appointment documents, and will be coded directly into the computerized registration system.
-Immediate family members and students wishing to claim extended nonresident tuition credit must bring ID cards to the Graduate Assistants Employment office each semester for certification prior to going to the registration center.
+Immediate family members and students wishing to claim extended nonresident tuition credit must bring ID cards to the Graduate Assistants Office each semester for certification prior to going to the registration center.